Time-limited treatment in structured, substance-free, live-in environments.

 - Experience multiple relapsing events following substance use treatment.

-We offer three types of residential treatment services and supports:
+We offer three types of bed based treatment services and supports:

 1. Short-term transitional access to recovery (STAR)